-- Hypersensitivity to Depakote® - Acute or chronic hepatitis - Patient or family history of severe hepatitis, especially drug related - Hepatic porphyria - Patients known to have mitochondrial disorders caused by mutations in the nuclear gene encoding mitochondrial enzyme polymerase γ (POLG, e.g. Alpers-Huttenlocher Syndrome) and in children under two years of age who are suspected of having a POLG-related disorder (see "Warnings"). - Patients with known urea cycle disorders (see "Precautions") - Patients with known systemic primary carnitine deficiency with uncorrected hypocarnitinemia (see "Precautions" Patients at risk of hypocarnitinemia)
+- Hypersensitivity to Valparin.

+- Acute or chronic hepatitis

+- Patient or family history of severe hepatitis, especially drug related

+- Hepatic porphyria

+- Patients known to have mitochondrial disorders caused by mutations in the nuclear gene encoding mitochondrial enzyme polymerase $\gamma$ (POLG, e.g. Alpers-Huttenlocher Syndrome) and

+in children under two years of age who are suspected of having a POLG-related disorder (see "Warnings").

+• Patients with known urea cycle disorders (see "Precautions")